vincedarley/cewe-layout/README.md

 **Workflow**

-1) You have to work independely in QLayout vs in Cewe Creator.
+1) You have to work indepedently in QLayout vs in Cewe Creator.
 In general you should only have one of the two applications open (with the same book.xmcf) at any one time.
 So close one, work in the other, repeat until your book is done...
 2) In case you forget this "work independently" instruction, you should generally not worry about file corruption - but you should worry that important layout work you've done in one tool is going to be overwritten by the other.
 So you will be wasting time and effort.

 Details for the technically minded: